TACC/Lmod/docs/source/050_lua_modulefiles.rst

      errors will be reported.

+**complete** ("shellName","name","args"):
+     Bash and tcsh support the complete function.
+Note that the shellName must match the name of the shell given on the Lmod command.
+There is no error if the shell names do not match.
+The command is ignored.

 **source_sh** ("shellName","shell_script arg1 ...")
      source a shell script as part of a module.
 Supported shellNames are *sh*, *dash*, *bash*, *zsh*, *csh*, *tcsh*, *ksh*.
 When